 |Length (Metric)||100-135 cm||110-130 cm||100 cm, 110 cm, 120 cm, 130 cm||68-150 cm||63.5-140 cm|

-The Leki Legacy trekking poles are a great option for hiking, backpacking and trekking because they are very durable and super lightweight.
-Even though they are made of aluminum, the pair weighs only 1 pound.
-The Leki Legacy trekking poles are collapsible and can be adjusted in length from 39 to 53 inches which is very useful if you, for example, want to borrow your poles to friends or family.
+The Leki Legacy Lite COR-TEC Anti-Shock trekking poles are a great option for hiking, backpacking and trekking because they are very durable and super lightweight.
+Even though they are made of aluminum, the pair weighs little more than 1 pound.
+They are collapsible and can be adjusted in length from 39 to 53 inches which is very useful if you, for example, want to borrow your poles to friends or family.
 Furthermore, you can also easily extend the poles when going downhill.
-The Leki Legacy poles use a simple lever lock mechanism which secures the pole at the desired length.
-They are also equipped with high-quality tips and trekking baskets.
+In comparison to the previous Legacy model, the Leki Legacy Lite AS version features the next generation of lever lock – the SpeedLock Plus which is not only smaller and stronger than before, but further reduces overall weight and enhances the swingweight on the trail.
+The special anti-shock feature of these poles (also available without) consists of the Dynamic Suspension System (DSS) which decreases peak pole impacts by as much as 40% to protect muscles, joints and ligaments according to Leki.
+The Legacy Lite poles are also equipped with high-quality tips and trekking baskets.
 However, Leki offers many different baskets and tips (sold separately) for this model.
-The grips are made of foam and thus very comfortable.
-When the poles are collapsed they measure 26 inches which is good for the collapsible type of poles – of course foldable poles pack even smaller.
+The grips are made of foam EVOCON CorTec) and thus very comfortable.
+When the poles are collapsed they measure 27 inches which is good for the collapsible type of poles – of course foldable poles pack even smaller.

 2. Leki Micro Vario Carbon